Skip to content

 1. Don't forget to update this version to the latest zizmor release!

-This will run zizmor on every commit.
-If you want to run zizmor only on specific files, you can use the files option:
+If you want to run zizmor only on specific files, you can use the files option.
+This setting is optional, as zizmor will scan the entire repository by default.

 See pre-commit documentation for more information on how to configure pre-commit.